payini/IdentityManager/README.md

 }
 ```

->:blue_book: Notice that *Manager.cs* is the most important file, which contains all the `CRUD` operations performed against the `Microsoft Identity` tables.
+>:blue_book: Notice that *Manager.cs* is the most important file, which contains all the `CRUD` operations performed against the `ASP.NET Core Identity` tables.

 ### Create a Blazor Server Application